 Description: Creation Crate is focused on teaching children and adults alike how to build electronics without any prior experience.
-Each box contains a combination of hardware and programming software so that a project can be completed entirely straight out of the box.
+Each tech subscription box contains a combination of hardware and programming software.
 Since each month builds on the skills learned previously, your child will gradually become more and more proficient in the basics of electronics.

 Mom P.O.V: My seven year old was practically foaming at the mouth when he saw the wires and circuit board in this box!
-He’s still a bit too young to complete the Mood Lamp entirely on his own but it’s a great project to work on with either his father or me.
+He’s still a bit too young to complete the Mood Lamp entirely on his own.
+It’s a great project to work on with either his father or me.
 To tell you the truth, I’m kinda excited to begin learning about electronics too!

 Tinker Crate (9-16+, $19.96/mo)

 Description: Tinker Crate provides hands on STEM projects straight to your door.
-Each box contains supplies to make a single project with additional materials to allow your child to “tinker” with the completed project.
+Each box contains supplies to make a single project.
+Also includes additional materials to allow your child to “tinker” with the completed project.
 Since they are part of the Kiwi Crate umbrella, you also have the option of switching your subscription to one of the other box options.

 Mom P.O.V: They recommend ages 9-16 but my 7 year old was totally able to complete the project without any assistance.
 This, of course, may vary with each box but it’s a good baseline to go off of.
 I’m totally digging the solid wood supplies and love the basic problem solving skills this box provided.

 UPDATE 11/27/2018: KiwiCo has expanded to offer 7 different boxes for different interests and age groups.
 From 0 months (Tadpole Crate) to 104 years (Eureka Crate), there’s a subscription box for everyone!